On Demand 2020 Literature Review

 You can earn up to 6.5 AMA PRA Category 1 Credit(s)TM.

-Price: FREE for College members, $45 non-members
+Price: FREE for College members who did not register for the virtual meeting, $45 non-members

 To help you keep abreast of the latest clinical developments in allergy and immunology, ACAAI will continue its highly successful Literature Review program.
 It's a review of the most important, clinically-focused literature of our specialty published between November 2019 and October 2020, with an emphasis on clinical relevance.
 Faculty includes allergy-immunology training program directors and specialists in practice.